cesbo/help/src/content/docs/en/astra/receiving-udp/troubleshooting.md

 1. UDP droped by firewall rulles.
 Check your firewall configuration
 1. If you server has multiplay interfaces then append route to the multicast group or configure RP Filter: [RP Filter and Multicast receiving in Linux](/en/astra/receiving-udp/rp-filter/)

-## Too many errors on receiving UDP
+## CC Errors on receiving UDP

 CC (Continuity Counter) errors indicates that packets continuity is corrupted.
-Error can be caused by packets loss or excess.
-Example output with CC errors in the Astra MPEG-TS Analyzer:
+Error can be caused by packets loss or excess:

 ```
 Jan 27 09:00:00: INFO: Bitrate: 13259 Kbit/s